May 23, 2012

 The sorority sisters started CrossFit in August and have been making the 30-minute drive to the box ever since.

-“We wanted to get involved in real sports; we just weren’t being challenged enough… Continue Reading
+“We wanted to get involved in real sports; we just weren’t being challenged… Continue Reading

 May 21, 2012